liokm/django-submodel/README.rst

                          ('feel_luck', models.BooleanField(default=True))))

 ::

-    # in you_app/admin.py, to enable editing of sub-fields of pref in Django admin
+    # in you_app/admin.py, to enable editing of sub fields of pref in Django admin

     from submodel.admin import SubModelFieldInlineAdmin
     from . models import UserProfile